-Social Security's trust fund is required by law to be converted into U.S. Treasury securities, for which the actuary projects a real return of 2.9%.71 This return is lower, albeit safer, compared to most equity investments.
+Social Security's trust fund is required by law to be converted into U.S. Treasury securities, for which the actuary projects a real return of 2.9%.
+This return is lower, albeit safer, compared to most equity investments.
 In order to raise revenue, part of the trust fund could be invested in equity markets.
 Although the risk to assets would be higher in equities, downturns in the market would be tempered by the length of investment-Social Security has a long time to recover from any drop in prices.
-This option is more difficult to score, because the assumed return on the equity investment is uncertain.
+This option is more difficult to score, because the assumed return on the equity investment is subject to much uncertainty.

-- Could generate higher returns on the trust fund compared to lower-yield Treasury securities - Trust fund would be exposed to greater risk - Social Security is in a good position to act as a longterm investor
+- Could generate higher returns on the trust fund compared to lower-yield Treasury securities - Social Security is in a good position to act as a longterm investor